/ ComfyUI / Ultimate ComfyUI Custom Nodes: 20 Essential Extensions

 #3 - ComfyUI Impact Pack (Image Enhancement & Face Detail Specialist)

-ComfyUI Impact Pack revolutionized ComfyUI image enhancement, particularly for face detailing and quality improvement workflows.
+ComfyUI Impact Pack transformed ComfyUI image enhancement, particularly for face detailing and quality improvement workflows.

 Core Impact Pack Capabilities: